Jabbers99/police-radio/README.md

 # Jabbers Radio

-A simple police radio for gmod
+A simple police radio for DarkRP on Garry's Mod.